Skalyaeve/snow_crash/README.md

 # Snow-Crash

-"As a developer, you may have to work on softwares that will be used by hundreds of persons in your career.
+As a developer, you may have to work on softwares that will be used by hundreds of persons in your career.
 If your software shows some weaknesses, these weaknesses will expose the users through your software.
 It is your duty to understand the different techniques used to exploit these weaknesses in order to spot them and avoid them.